Creeping Thyme Problems

 Control mites with a solution containing 5 tablespoons of horticultural oil (see the Resources section, below) in one gallon of water.
 Pour the solution into a sprayer and spray the foliage until it is completely covered with the solution.

-The best way to prevent spider mites is to water more frequently to cure dry conditions.
-Yet, keeping the soil too moist around the thyme moist may rot the roots.
+The best way to prevent spider mites on your creeping thyme is to water more frequently to cure dry conditions.
+Yet, keeping the soil too moist around the thyme may rot the roots.
 It’s best to wait to see if an infestation occurs rather than try to prevent one.

 Note: Don’t apply the oil while the sun is shining on the plant as it may burn it.
 Wait until a cloudy day or apply at dusk and wash off at dawn.